 - Providing instant eCRF updates across all sites of a multi-site (or even multi-continent) study.

-- Leveraging data traceability and access controls.
+- Using data traceability and access controls to maintain a full audit trail.

 - Using designated permissions with most actions carried out by specific roles, further ensuring data security.